Skip to main content

 Copy ACS URL

-Copy the Assertion Consumer Services URL into a text document for later use.
+Copy the Assertion consumer service (ACS) URL into a text document for later use.
+You’ll need this for the Google Workspace configuration.

 9